 What’s the most important thing a couple should think about when choosing a wedding photographer?

-Well, all I can say is that if you choose the photographer who has put in the hours to hone their craft and who took the time to learn all about you, hear about your wedding plans – find out who is important to you so there are no important faces missing from that beautiful book.
+Well, all I can say is that if you choose the photographer who has put in the hours to hone their craft and who took the time to learn all about you, hear about your wedding plans & find out who is important to you, so there are no important faces missing from that beautiful book.
 Then, I think you will have chosen well.
-It’s not just about fancy equipment (although believe me, my bank balance can testify to how much I spend on that), it’s about putting your trust in someone who can easily envision what you have dreamed of, and who has the skill to bring it all to life when it’s over with beautiful photos to cherish forever.
+It’s not just about fancy equipment, it’s about putting your trust in someone who can envision what you have dreamed of, and who has the skill to bring it all to life when it’s over with beautiful photos to cherish forever.

 When I photograph a wedding I care deeply for the little moments, the connections between all the most important people in your lives who you want to share your special day with.
 I won’t be draping you around trees or staircases – I take my couples away from their guests only for the briefest of moments, to capture a couple of images to adorn family members fireplaces or Facebook pages.
 Every other part of my day is spent disappearing into the background to take a series of photographs that nobody will even have noticed me capture.

 Styling Credit – Nikki Dunlop Floral Studio, Main Street Portglenone